 Please note: Do not worry too much if one characteristic of your appearance deviates from the below descriptions.
 You may still fall into this colour season if your overall appearance matches the profile.

 When you look in the mirror, the first thing you notice about your colouring is its warmth.
-There is no cool quality in your appearance and golden and honey hues dominate your features.
+There is no cool quality in your appearance, and golden and honey hues dominate your features.

-Light brown or topaz are also common (especially with darker ethnicities).
-And while they definitely stand out in contrast to skin and hair, they are not as overly bright and vibrant as Bright Spring eyes.
+Light brown or topaz are also common (especially in non-white ethnicities).
+And while they do stand in contrast to skin and hair, they are not as overly bright and vibrant as Bright Spring eyes.
 You may also notice a sunburst pattern around the pupil, which is characteristic of Spring eyes.